-Integrative and Nutritional Support for Oral and Dental Health
+Integrative and Nutritional Support for Oral Health

 It is well known that oral and dental health significantly affects overall systemic health in both animals and humans.1,2 Simply put, chronic disease in the mouth is a constant source of chronic inflammation and bacteria impacting the rest of the body.
 It is also important to note that periodontal disease is the single most common problem diagnosed in small animal patients.3,4 Yet oral disease is often overlooked when addressing chronic systemic disease.
 As integrative practitioners, it is extremely important that we recognize these facts when evaluating and treating our patients.
 It’s also vital that oral and dental health be considered when promoting preventative health and wellness.